codemagic-ci-cd/codemagic-docs/content/integrations/jira-integration.md

 The script section for publishing to Jira contains several actions which set environment variables, update the comment template, and then use cURL requests to add a comment and upload files to a specific Jira issue.

-### Using jq to parse $FCI_ARTIFACT_LINKS
+### Using jq to parse $CM_ARTIFACT_LINKS

-First, it uses **jq** (a command-line tool for parsing JSON) to parse the contents of the Codemagic environment variable `$FCI_ARTIFACT_LINKS` to find information such as the articact URL, filename, bundle id, and version name and store the values in environment variables.
+First, it uses **jq** (a command-line tool for parsing JSON) to parse the contents of the Codemagic environment variable `$CM_ARTIFACT_LINKS` to find information such as the articact URL, filename, bundle id, and version name and store the values in environment variables.

-See this link about the JSON data that [$FCI_ARTIFACT_LINKS](../building/environment-variables/#codemagic-read-only-environment-variables) contains.
+See this link about the JSON data that [$CM_ARTIFACT_LINKS](../building/environment-variables/#codemagic-read-only-environment-variables) contains.

 ### Setting additional environment variables